K. W. Gransden: Life

-K. W. Gransden (called "Ken" by his friends) was born in Herne Bay, Kent and, following a period in the military, attended the City of London School and Jesus College, Cambridge, where he studied classics.
-He married Antonia, a scholar of medieval English history, in 1956.
+K. W. Gransden (called "Ken" by his friends) was born in Herne Bay, Kent.
+He attended the City of London School and, following National Service, studied classics at Jesus College, Cambridge, graduating with a double first.
+He married Antonia Morland, a scholar of medieval English history, in 1956.
 The couple had two daughters and separated in 1977, though he continued to be cited as her husband at the time of her death.

 Career

+Gransden was invited to work for the British intelligence services, but declined in favour of an academic career.
 From 1951 to 1957, Gransden worked in the manuscript department at the British Museum.
 He left the museum to pursue a career as a poet, writer, and literary socialite, but soon returned to academia.
 In 1965, he was one of four founders of the Department of English and Comparative Literature at the University of Warwick, where he helped to create a department with young scholars such as Germaine Greer and Antony Easthope.
-Students and colleagues took note of his friendship with E.M.
-Forster, whose authorized biography Gransden had written; he had a similar role as critic and friend of Angus Wilson.
+Students and colleagues took note of his friendship with E. M. Forster, whose authorized biography Gransden had written; he had a similar role as critic and friend of Angus Wilson.
 He was later the first department chair of the Classics department, and taught both there and in English until his retirement in 1991.
 Gransden continued throughout this time to write poetry and to foster the careers of younger poets, including as a longtime judge for the Eric Gregory Award and coeditor of the Gregory Anthology.